adamhudec/made/README.md

 # Kuwahara Filter – Interactive Image Processing Tool

-This is an interactive web-based implementation of the **Kuwahara Filter**, a non-linear image smoothing technique that preserves edges while reducing noise.
-The project allows users to apply the filter to a chosen image and dynamically adjust the radius of the effect.
+An interactive web-based implementation of the **Kuwahara Filter**.

 ---